Network evolution with Macroscopic Delays: asymptotics and condensation: Main results

 \section{Main results}

-For the rest of this paper, $\gb = 1$ regime and the model uses linear attachment with fixed affine parameter $\alpha \geq 0$.
-Further, we assume that $\pr(\xi =0) < 1$ (else one is in the no-delay regime) and $\pr(\xi =1) < 1$, else all arriving vertices just directly attach to the root.
-Recall that in the setting {\bf without} delay, the limit degree distribution of the model (with associated degree exponent) is given by~\cites{bollobas2001degree,bollobas2003directed,barabasi1999emergence}:
+and the model uses linear attachment with fixed affine parameter $\alpha \geq 0$.
+Further, we assume that $\pr(\xi =0) < 1$, { since otherwise one is in the no-delay regime,} and $\pr(\xi =1) < 1$ { so that we are not in the trivial regime where all vertices directly attach to the root}.
+Recall that in the setting {\bf without} delay, the limit degree distribution of the model (with associated degree exponent) is given by~\cite{bollobas2001degree,bollobas2003directed,barabasi1999emergence}:

 As we describe the main results, the above can be viewed as something to compare and contrast in the setting with macroscopic delays.